MariamSafwat/Social-Media-Analysis-Project/README.md

 Number of nodes and number of edges and their weights.
 ### Outputs:
 Centrality for nodes printed ascendingly according to the node’s id.\
-visualization of the graph such that nodes with higher centrality are clear.
+Visualization of the graph such that nodes with higher centrality are clear.